BigSiegge/BigSiegge.github.io/_posts/2023-02-28-Exoplanet-Discovery-Analysis.md

 | Imaging                   |        1 |              nan |    nan |        nan |   2008 |

 Here we can see the 11 total discoveries that had orbital period, mass, and distance as unknown values.

+Were there any years between 1989 and 2014 where no exoplanets were discovered?